adityasaky/in-toto-attestation/spec/predicates/vsa.md

 > Each entry MUST contain a `digest` of the attestation and SHOULD contains a
 > `uri` that can be used to fetch the attestation.

+**adityasaky: In the generic in-toto sense, having a required verifiedProperties field is a bit strange as we don't define a notion of properties.**

 <a id="verifiedProperties"></a>
 `verifiedProperties` _array (string), required_

 > Indicates the properties verified for the artifact (and not
 > its dependencies).

+**adityasaky: I'm worried about the definitions of dependency, properties, and dependencyProperties here.**

 <a id="dependencyProperties"></a>
 `dependencyProperties` _object, optional_